 High levels of carbon dioxide breathed out by a roomful of colleagues can give the room that ‘stuffy’ feeling, particularly if there is no air conditioning.

-Indoor plants offer you a simple and cost effective solution.
-Plants will purify the air in your office, reducing volatile organic compounds like formaldehyde.
+Indoor plants offer you a simple and cost-effective solution.
+Plants will purify the air in your workspace, reducing volatile organic compounds like formaldehyde.
 Opt for a sturdy plant that can stand the weekend without water.
 Steer clear of flowering plants as these can cause allergic reactions or irritation for some people.

 Feedback and feeling valued